 In a 2005 Research!America poll, 82% of Americans surveyed said they do not personally know a scientist.

 Scientists and engineers are an important part of every community.
-Learn more about how the Science and Engineering Ambassador Program will work to develop strong relationships between community members and their local scientists and engineers.
+Learn more about how the Science Ambassador Program will work to develop strong relationships between community members and their local scientists and engineers.

 This program depends on volunteer ambassadors from the scientific community as well as effective partnerships with community leaders.